gddavidson/data-cleaning-project/CodeBook.md

 The remaining columns are averages by activityDesc, subjectCode for a subset of variables described in the "features_info.txt" file included in the "UCI HAR Dataset".
 This subset is derived by selecting any values within the "features.txt" file that includes the character strings "mean()" or "std()".

+Note that the columns names are alterered from their appearance in "features.txt".
+Anywhere the characters "()" appear they are replaces with "...".
+The mapping is as follows:

+tBodyAcc.mean...X tBodyAcc-mean()-X
+tBodyAcc.mean...Y tBodyAcc-mean()-Y
+tBodyAcc.mean...Z tBodyAcc-mean()-Z